Improving Value-at-Risk prediction under model uncertainty: A brief review of benchmark predictors for VaR

 Once the model \eqref{eq:mean-var} is fitted, a parametric estimate of the distribution $f_z$ is obtained, say $\hat f_z$, which leads to an estimated quantile function, say $\hat Q_\alpha(z)$ (for any given risk level $\alpha$).
 A level-$\alpha$ VaR prediction at time $t$ is thus defined as

-\item Conditional mixture modeling: in this approach, conditional to the information set ${\cal F}_{t-1}$ at time $t$, the return $r_t$ follows a mixture distribution with $n$ components, each of which has a constant mean parameter $\mu_{j}$ ($1\le j\le n$) and time-varying volatility (variance) parameter $\sigma_{j,t}$ ($1\le j\le n$).
-Moreover, the $n$-dimensional volatility process $\boldsymbol{\sigma}_t^2=(\sigma_{1,t},\ldots,\sigma_{n,t})$ obeys a multidimensional GARCH equation.
+{\em (iv) The method of Conditional Mixture Modeling.}\quad In this approach, conditional to the information set ${\cal F}_{t-1}$ at time $t$, the return $r_t$ follows a mixture distribution with $n$ components, each of which has a constant mean parameter $\mu_{j}$ ($1\le j\le n$) and time-varying volatility (variance) parameter $\sigma^2_{j,t}$ ($1\le j\le n$).
+Moreover, the $n$-dimensional volatility process $\boldsymbol{\sigma}_t^2=(\sigma^2_{1,t},\ldots,\sigma^2_{n,t})$ obeys a multidimensional GARCH equation.
 Here, the distributions of the mixture components are usually taken to be normal distributions or generalized exponential distributions (GED).
 More references to this approach can be found in \cite{Haas04}.

-\item Quantile regressions: here, a regression model is used to predict the VaR at time $t$ using some predictable covariates ${\bf X}_t\in{\cal F}_{t-1}$; see \cite{Koenker78} and \cite{Chernozhukov01}.
-Later, \cite{Engle04} proposed CAViaR models, where the quantiles (or VaRs) follow an autoregressive model without any exogeneous covariate. \end{itemize}
+{\em (v) The method by Quantile Regression.}\quad Here a regression model is used to predict the VaR at time $t$ using some predictable covariates ${\bf X}_t\in{\cal F}_{t-1}$; see \cite{Koenker78} and \cite{Chernozhukov01}.
+Later, \cite{Engle04} proposed CAViaR models, where the quantiles (or VaRs) follow an autoregressive model without any exogeneous covariate.